-If you don’t want to back up your files yourself, then get professional WordPress assistance, or use backup plugins.
+If you don’t want to do your own backups, then consider hiring a professional service, or use a WordPress backup plugin.

-- You can read about a WordPress backup plugin that we recommend using to perform automated WordPress backups here: Backup, Duplicate & Protect Your WordPress Web Sites With Backup Creator WordPress Plugin
+- You can learn more about a WordPress backup plugin that can fully automate your backup process here: Backup, Duplicate & Protect Your WP Websites And Blogs With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory